AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/manage-users-connect.md

 1. [Assign roles to groups](xref:assign-roles-groups) in AVEVA Connect.

    - The DataHub Viewer role allows the user to see the namespace tile in AVEVA Connect and access AVEVA Data Hub for that namespace.
-By itself, this role does not grant any access to resources within AVEVA Data Hub
+By itself, this role does not grant any access to resources within AVEVA Data Hub.

    - Only the DataHub Viewer role is applicable to AVEVA Data Hub.
 For information on other roles in AVEVA Connect see [View Role Assignments](https://help.connect.aveva.com/#/home/885637/10/11).